jhorton25/Portfolio/final-project-part-two.md

 # User research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 My target audience is quite broad, but I honestly want it that way.
 I wanted to focus on adults and emphasize that it is never too late to implement a healthier lifestyle.
 The people I shared this with for the interview range in age from their mid 20s to low 50s.
 I hope to reach people who are looking for some extra courage or inspiration to start exercising.
 I hope they can also spread the word and help others that need to hear this message.
 I want to be inclusive and show that anyone is capable of pursuing a healthier life.

 ## Interview script